 It’s how quickly your eyes can move, how quickly your eyes can shift focus, how wide of a field they see, and how quickly your visual cortex can process what your eyes are seeing.

-It’s how well your eyes work together and how well synchronized they are with your other senses.
+It’s how well your eyes work together and how well synchronized they are with your other senses like balance and hand-eye coordination.

 It’s dynamic.
 Static vision is great for reading a book or a chart, but vision for shooting is dynamic.